iProgramMC/OneLoneCoder_Platformer_XNAPort/README.md

 but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

+Note that I am NOT providing solution files, you have to make them yourself.

+(VS2010 and XNA Game Studio 4.0/Monogame are required)